felixxoes/ur-fascism/README.md

 # The Goal of the Project

 As Eco says, Fascism can coagulate aorund any one of the elememts he identified as features of Ur-Fascism.
-It should be interesting to look for this features in the societies we live in and see how far they are grown.
-Therefore, the goal of the project is to create a tool, which allows people to evaluate political movements.
+It should be interesting to look for this symptoms in the societies we live in and see how far they are grown.
+Therefore, the goal of the project is to create a tool, which allows people to evaluate the society they live in.

 How does this tool work?

-Firstly the users choose a political movement they would like to evaluate.

-Secondly they give an estimate for each item on Eco's list.
-"On a scale of 1 to 6 how strongly is XYZ obsessed with a plot?"
+Users give an estimate for each item on Eco's list.
+The estimate is based on a scale, for example from 1 to 5.

-Thirdly the tool creates a graphic representation of the evaluation.
+When they are done the tool creates a graphic representation of the evaluation.

-Finally the result of the individual evaluation is mapped onto all previous evaluations of the movement.
+Finally the result of the individual evaluation is mapped onto all previous evaluations of that society0.

 ## Steps